Soil Management in the City of Richmond

 Despite any exemption provided under the Soil Bylaw or any other City bylaw, property owners are typically required to obtain an approval from the ALC prior to importing or removing soil.
 This would include importing soil to raise a property and/or create a new farm access road(s).
 Such a proposal may first require an approval from Council prior to the ALC reviewing and providing a decision.

-Obtaining an approval from the ALC requires submission of a Notice-of-Intent or submission of a Soil Use for the Placement of Fill application to the ALC.
-Council approval is required prior to the ALC reviewing a Soil Use for the Placement of Fill application.
+Obtaining an approval from the ALC requires submission of a Notice-of-Intent or submission of a Soil or Fill Use application to the ALC.
+Council approval is required prior to the ALC reviewing a Soil or Fill Use application.
 It is recommended that any soil deposit and/or removal application satisfies the ALC’s Criteria for Technical Reports Submitted by Consultants prior to submission.

 In addition, the property owner or agent is required to register for a BCeID and complete an online application through the ALC's Application Portal.
 Additional fees payable to the ALC may apply.